 speaker

 Analyst, William Blair

 Hey, guys.
 Thanks for taking the question.
-I guess, you know, your competitor mentioned that they've sort of seen some signs of market growth.
+I guess your competitor mentioned that they've sort of seen some signs of market growth.
 I know that's something that you've been investing in.
-So I was wondering if you can comment on, is there anything you've seen that suggests those efforts to kind of grow the market increase, you know,
+So I was wondering if you can comment on Is there anything you've seen that suggests that those efforts to kind of grow the market, increase diagnosis and referrals are starting to bear fruit?

+speaker